 Our solicitors have years of experience with medical negligence claims.
 They have secured compensation for our clients in many different kinds of compensation claims, including those against hospitals, surgeons, and general practitioners.

 If your GP has not properly diagnosed a condition or has failed to refer you to a necessary specialist, they have failed in their duty to provide you with a reasonable standard of care.
 Trained medical professionals can be held accountable for mistakes and negligence.
 Serious negligence can lead to life-threatening situations in the case of a dangerous progressive illnesses such as cancer, or ongoing disability and long-term poor health.

 Sometimes it is difficult to prove that negligence led to poor health outcomes.
 When there are many factors to consider in a case, it is even more important to have a solicitor who is actively practising in the medical negligence field with a track record of success with GP negligence claims.
-If you need help with a negligence claim, don’t hesitate to contact us right away.
+If you are considering suing your GP and need help with a negligence claim, don’t hesitate to contact us right away.
 We can help you determine whether you have a valid claim and take the steps to ensure that you get the maximum compensation you deserve.

 Our medical negligence claims service provides:

 - A ‘No Win – No Fee’ agreement